-Golog Tibetan Autonomous Prefecture, referred to as Golog Prefecture, is located in the southeast of Qinghai Province, at the source of the Yellow River, and the capital of the state is Maqin County.
+Golog Tibetan Autonomous Prefecture, referred to as Golog Prefecture, is located in southeast of Qinghai Province, at source of Yellow River, and the capital of Golog Prefecture is Maqin County

-It borders Gannan Tibetan Autonomous Prefecture and Huangnan Tibetan Autonomous Prefecture in the east; Aba Tibetan and Qiang Autonomous Prefecture and Garze Tibetan Autonomous Prefecture in the south; Yushu Tibetan Autonomous Prefecture in the west; Haixi Mongolian and Tibetan Autonomous Prefecture and Hainan Tibetan Autonomous Prefecture in the north; the average elevation is over 4,200 meters, and the total area of the prefecture is 76,400 square kilometers.
+It borders Gannan Tibetan Autonomous Prefecture and Huangnan Tibetan Autonomous Prefecture in east; Aba Tibetan and Qiang Autonomous Prefecture and Garze Tibetan Autonomous Prefecture in south; Yushu Tibetan Autonomous Prefecture in west; Haixi Mongolian and Tibetan Autonomous Prefecture and Hainan Tibetan Autonomous Prefecture in north; the average elevation is over 4,200 meters, and its total area is 76,400 square kilometers.

-There are nature wonders of Amnye Machen Mountain, Nianbaoyuze Mountain, Zhaling Lake and Eling Lake; There are also ancient monasteries such as Rabgya, Baiyu, Chalang, etc. The whole area of Golog Tibetan Autonomous Prefecture is included in the “Three Rivers Source” Nature Reserve, the largest natural environmental protection area in China.
+There are nature wonders of Amnye Machen Mountain, Nianbaoyuze Mountain, Zhaling Lake and Eling Lake; There are also ancient monasteries such as Rabgya, Baiyu, Chalang, etc. Golog Tibetan Autonomous Prefecture includes “Three Rivers Source” Nature Reserve, which is the largest natural environmental protection area in China.

 Geography and climate

-In the northwest of Maduo County, the average annual precipitation is 306 mm, and the annual rainfall days are about 120 days.
+In northwest of Madoi County, the average annual precipitation is 306 mm, and the annual rainfall days are about 120 days.

 Population and ethnic group

 As of the end of 2019, there are more than 210,000 permanent residents.
-Among them: the Tibetan population is more than 190,000, accounting for 92% of the total population; the agricultural and animal husbandry population is 161,942, accounting for 76.54% of the total population.
-The urbanization rate of permanent residents in the state is 28%.
+Among them: Tibetan population is more than 190,000, accounting for 92% of total population; the agricultural and animal husbandry population is 161,942, accounting for 76.54% of total population.
+The urbanization rate of permanent residents is 28%.
 Hui nationality accounted for 0.96%; Tu nationality accounted for 0.24%; Salar nationality 0.14%; Mongolian nationality accounted for 0.06%; other ethnic minorities accounted for 0.18%

 Golog was called “Elo” or “Gologke” in ancient times, it belonged to Qiang tribe.

-In the Tang Dynasty, it was under jurisdiction of the central government of Tang dynasty
+In Tang Dynasty, it was under jurisdiction of central government of Tang dynasty

 In Song dynasty, it was under jurisdiction of Tubo kingdom